Why Are Dying People So Happy?

 Communicate with Love

 The last moments of communication with terminally ill or dying patients are often filled with love, connection, and meaning.
 Most of my clients use positive words, and more of them, the closer they get to dying.
 This might very well be advanced positive thinking.
-And it can contribute to an enhanced capacity for happiness and joy.
+They get out of their own way and discuss matters of the heart.
+It contributes to an enhanced capacity for happiness and joy.

 Popular Culture Contributes to Fear

-I find myself looking at scenes in television shows and movies with more scrutiny.
+Why don’t we talk about the happiness dying people feel?
+I find myself reading novels or looking at scenes in television shows and movies with more scrutiny.
 This is especially true since becoming a death doula.
+They show the dying experience in a way that isn’t realistic.

 I felt a similar kind of way when watching birth scenes after becoming a mom.

 Not only are scenes depicting childbirth and death inaccurate, but they’re also harmful.
 People writhing, squirming, or acting out in horrific ways.
-These are not realistic for the vast majority of my clients.
+These are not the norm for the vast majority of my clients.

 These images leave viewers worried or scared.